About the High Meadows Fund

 The High Meadows Fund supports leadership and innovation in three areas: land use, farm and forest enterprise and energy.
 We do our work through charitable grantmaking, research, convenings, direct engagement, and investing for mission impact.
 Our intent is to be respectfully involved as partners with the organizations we fund and with our colleagues in the funding community.

 High Meadows made its first grants in 2004.
-The 2014 video below highlights three initiatives where we have provided grant support, research funding or mission investments.
+This 2014 video, below, highlights three initiatives where we have provided grant support, research funding or mission investments.
 It also expresses our deep gratitude to those with whom we have partnered since our founding.